 4. Marukome Organic Broth, Authentic Japanese Style Miso

 If you are someone who is concerned by the crazy amount of salt that is in your miso paste, we have you covered.
-Marukome offers a reduced-sodium version, which has 25 percent less sodium than their normal version and is equally tasty.
+Marukome offers a reduced-sodium version, which has 25 percent less sodium than its normal version and is equally tasty.

 - Red miso paste